stacks-network/docs/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Describe the changes that where made in this pull request.
-When possible start the motivations behind the change.
+Describe the changes that were made in this pull request.
+When possible start with the motivations behind the change.
 Be sure to also include the following information:

 1. Motivation for change?
 2. What was changed?